spartanindc/davidalim/README.md

 # davidalim

-This is my minimalist personal webpage.
-More will be added in the future.
+This is my personal portfolio.

-You can see what it looks like [here](https://spartanindc.github.io/davidalim)
+You can see what it looks like [here](www.davidalim.com)